-Based on well-documented research studies from 2002-2016, Yamax DigiWalker pedometer series are generally considered a gold standard in step measurement devices for research purposes.
+Based on well-documented research studies over several decades, Yamax DigiWalker pedometer series are generally considered a gold standard in step measurement devices for research purposes.
 Since 2020, several Yamax models have been discontinued or are no longer available for sale in the USA.
 With this in mind, which pedometer model is a preferred replacement when precision and reliability are paramount?

 Since 2006, Pedometer Express has supplied pedometers for more than 354,000 users in research studies, wellness programs, schools, hospitals, rehab facilities, institutions, and individual walkers.
 During that time we have accumulated extensive feedback based on real world usage.

 By analyzing anecdotal evidence in adjunct with published research studies, Pedometer Express offers a more complete picture of expectations and limitations of pedometers for use in research compared to either entity alone.

 Since the pedometer was first introduced in 1780 and popularized in the 1970’s, the primary method for measuring step counts has been through use of a mechanical device in the form of a pendulum, the same type of movement used inside grandfather clocks.
 Attached to the pendulum is a flexible wire which acts as a spring.
 The sensitive pendulum and spring mechanism must be precisely calibrated for accuracy.
 Yamax models featured in most research studies utilize a mechanical pendulum.

 While the pendulum is generally considered an accurate method of measuring steps, there are drawbacks.
 The number one complaint about pedometers is inaccurate step counts.
 The number one cause of inaccurate step counts is failure of the sensitive pendulum-and-wire system.